 31 January 2016

 When I said I’d go up to the Common with Commando on Sunday morning for a photo shoot I didn’t expect rain and cold.
 We were amomgst the first there and we stood around shivering and chatting as other people slowly began to arrive.
-The photo shoot was for the runners who’d volunteered as pacers for the Southampton Half Marathon, including an Itchen Spitfire team.
+The photo shoot was for the runners who’d volunteered as pacers for the Southampton Half Marathon.
 There’d be a practice run around part of the course at the end of it.

 Pacing is a difficult job.
 The runners give up their chance of a personal best and run, with a flag, at an agreed pace to help other runners achieve their goals.
 Commando will have to run much slower than he normally does, which is harder than it sounds.
 After a while the film crew turned up.
 Yellow race t-shirts were handed out.
 They didn’t seem to do much to keep the poor runners warm.
 Even in my padded jacket and woolly hat I was freezing and the damp was seeping into my bones, or so it felt.
 Eventually, the runners lined up for a group photo in race t-shirts and another in their club t-shirts.
 Everyone was itching to get running, if only to keep warm, but there were still individual club photos and interviews.
 People fluffed their lines and it took forever.